 The Bahamas is one of the top tourist destinations offering an amazing view of white sand beaches and clear blue waters.
-Exuma Island is one of the most visited Caribbean islands offering a lot of fun things to do.
+Exuma Island is one of the most visited islands in the Bahamas as it offers a lot of fun things to do.
 Whether you are going with your family, friends, significant other, or alone, there is so much to see and do.
 When you click on an affiliate link and buy something, we receive a small commission at no extra charge to you.
 This article lists the top things you can do in the Exuma Islands.
 Have a look!

 10. Dean’s Blue Hole — The world’s deepest salt water blue hole can be found near Clarence Town, on the coast of Long Island.
 This blue hole is an underwater cavern and is 663 feet depths of the world’s deepest blue hole, making it one of the world’s top diving and snorkelling sites.
 There is no shortage of blue holes on the planet, but Dean’s blue hole is enclosed on three sides by a natural rock amphitheater, and on the fourth side by a gorgeous turquoise lagoon and powder white beach.

 9. Coco Plum Beach — The most beautiful beach in the world is located here.
 Cocoplum Beach is idyllic as much as it is secluded; you can spend a lot of time here.
 An important thing you need to keep in mind that there are no facilities.
 This means you will have to bring everything.
 A wonderful thing is that you can have it all to yourself.

 8. Stocking Island —The people in Exumas, visit this place on Sunday to Chat and Chill.
 You can chat for free, but you will have to pay for the chill.
 The island provides a scenic view with various amenities.
 You can enjoy the beach and play beach sports.
 There is a bar, conch salad, and a big pig roast.
 For the Bahamians, it is a religious thing.
 Without any doubt, it is a fun activity and a perfect way to spend a Sunday.